+An IVA could be the right solution for you if you are struggling to keep up repayments on your unsecured debts and have debts greater than £15,000.
 On top of debt worries, sole traders have the added concern of the loss of their income should they be forced to stop trading due to unmanageable debt.
-If you have a sole trader business, your trade debt is treated as your personal debt and therefore you could qualify for a Sole Trader Individual Voluntary Arrangement (IVA).
+But if you have a sole trader business, your trade debt is added to any unsecured personal debt – which means that you could qualify for a sole trader IVA.

 - You may be able to retain assets such as your home